Lucasmogsan/vl53l0x_driver/README.md

  ## Docker
-First, make sure that Docker is installed following the official [Docker Installation Instructions](https://docs.docker.com/engine/install/).
+Make sure that Docker is installed following the official [Docker Installation Instructions](https://docs.docker.com/engine/install/).
 It is advisable to also follow the [Linux Post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/).

 1. Pull the docker image: